bitrise-io/devcenter/_articles/deploy/android-deploy/deploying-android-apps.md

 7. Fill out the required input fields which are:
    * `Service Account JSON key file path`: This field can accept a remote url so you have to provide the environment which contains your uploaded service account JSON key.
 For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
    * `Package name`: the package name of your Android app
-   * `Track`: the track where you want to deploy your APK (alpha/beta/rollout/production)
+   * `Track`: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set)

 The final configuration looks like this: